 Bushnell Bone Collector

-The Bone Collector is great for bowhunters because it has a versatile range of 10-600 yards and accuracy to one yard.
+The Bone Collector is great for bowhunters because it has a minimum and maximum range of 10 to 600 yards respectively and accuracy to one yard.

 This rangefinder is rugged and tough.
 The camo finish is especially nice.
 It’s great for heavily wooded environments, especially ones with a lot of moisture.
 Unlike a lot of models, it has a backlit display.
 If you hunt a lot at night or in bad weather, take a look at this rangefinder.

 It’s also small and light and designed to be used easily with one hand.
 The 4x magnification and 20mm objective lens are more than adequate for bow hunting purposes.

 - Camo finish

 - Backlit display

 - Small battery compartment